georgiy-pruss/SweetRust/README.md

 For input file aaa.srs, the output will be in aaa_srs.rs, which will be compiled to aaa.exe.

+SweetRust.rs is actually a slightly edited result of SweetRust.srs.
+Compare them and you'll see what's all this is about.

 ## Installation

 1) Copy srs.bat and SweetRust.exe (build it form SweetRust.rs) to your bin directory (mine is D:\BIN);